 Staff and students are to be congratulated for the many performances enjoyed by audiences throughout the year.
-The High Performance Season celebrated outstanding student performances in:
+The High Performance Season celebrated our student's creativity, discipline and abilities in the outstanding performances of:

-Don Quixote - Premier State Ballet

-The Mad Woman of Chaillot - The McDonald College

-Players Ensemble

-Exit Stage Left - Acting Stream

-Aeternum - Music Stream

-Freak Out - Music Stream

-You Should be Dancing - Dance Stream

-13 - Musical Theatre Stream

-An Evening of Classical Ballet - Classical Ballet Stream
+Paquita - Premier State Ballet The Big Night - Acting Stream Impact - Music Stream Get on the Floor - Dance Stream Putting it Together - Musical Theatre Stream Starburst - Primary Students An Evening of Classical Ballet - Classical Ballet Stream

-The College was the beneficiary of the Federal Government Grant under the Building Education Revolution.
-The addition to our Conference Centre provided the College with a multi-purpose space to be used for assemblies, information evenings, Grandparents Days, Careers Days, student performances, Infants and Primary Speech Days, student classes and a number of other activities run by the College.
+The College community is appreciative of the facilities completed in 2010 made possible by the Federal Government Grant under the Building Education Revolution.
+This multi-purpose space is used for Junior and Secondary Assemblies, information evenings and breakfasts, Grandparents Days, Careers Days, student performances, Primary Speech Day, student classes and a number of other activities run by the College.

-The McDonald College Limited, a not-for-profit community-based company limited by guarantee, trades as The McDonald College.
-The governing body is the College Council which is made up of volunteers who give their time to ensure that the original philosophy and vision is upheld and that the financial strength of the College is maintained.
-The College Council met six times during 2010 and the Executive Finance Committee of Council met thirteen times.
+The McDonald College Limited, a not-for-profit communitybased company limited by guarantee, trades as The McDonald College.
+The governing body is the College Council that is made up of volunteers who give their time to ensure that the original philosophy and vision is upheld and that the financial strength of the College is maintained.
+The College Council met six times during 2011 and the Executive Finance Committee of Council met thirteen times.
 I would personally like to thank them for their ongoing dedication and time given to the College.
 On behalf of the College Council I would like to thank the members of the College Foundation and Parents and Friends Association.
 Both the Foundation and the P & F embark on fundraising activities to benefit the College now and in the future.
 I recognise the care and nurturing that each parent contributes both in the home and in the decision to choose The McDonald College and it is this fact that is relied upon by the Council in decision making.